skywarth/darkest-PR/README.md

 - Strategy pattern
 - Singleton pattern
 - Facade pattern
+- Chain of Responsibility pattern
+  - I'll admit it's a bit forced, just wanted to implement it for the purpose of practice

 Could be applied, would be decent in future expansion:
 - Factory or Abstract factory pattern, for strategies